9.3 Exchanges between young people and policy-makers on global issues

-A representative of young people, namely the UN Youth Climate Delegate 2020 Ms Sara Nyman representing the Finnish National Youth Council Allianssi has been invited to participate in the national Climate Policy Round Table.
+A representative of young people, namely the UN Youth Climate Delegate 2020 Ms Sara Nyman representing the Finnish National Youth Council Allianssi participated in the national Climate Policy Round Table.
 The Roundtable is led by Prime Minister Sanna Marin and Ms Nyman is one of its vice chairs.
-The process is to last the entire government period (2020-) and it will hold 4-6 meetings annually.
+The process is to last the entire government period (2020–) and it will hold 5–7 meetings annually.
 The aim is to support the preparation and implementation of climate policy at the national level.
 In 2021, the Roundtable commissioned a citizen jury with the Ministry of the Environment.
 As reported in the news item (26.8.2021) from the Ministry of the Environment Citizens’ Jury tested in Finland to support climate policy preparation, random sampling was used to convene a Jury composed of 33 members.
 Factors taken into account in the Jury’s composition included regional aspects, gender, language and age.
 Also, young people participated.
 Amidst other issues, the Jury offered its opinion on how the emission reduction measures should be communicated with different demographic groups.

 As reported in the Prime Minister’s Offices kestäväkehitys.fi (Sustainable development.fi) page, the Youth Group Agenda 2030 was set up in spring 2017, under the Finnish National Commission on Sustainable Development led by the Prime Minister.
 The Commission saw the need to increase youth participation in the national planning and implementation of the Agenda 2030, which gave the idea of providing a platform for young people interested in sustainable development.
 The Agenda Youth Group has two aims: to serve as an advocate for the goals and to participate in the national planning and implementation of the Sustainable Development Goals.
 The Youth Group is invited to various stakeholder meetings in the ministries, and it attends workshops, discussions and events on sustainable development.
 The members serve as advocates and multipliers for ideas in their own region, organisation, school or workplace and participate in the dialogue and debate about the goals in national contexts.”
 The Finnish Agenda 2030 Youth Group (see more in Finnish) for the years 2020-2021 is composed of 12 people and two chairs aged 15 to 28 years from all around Finland, and with a variety of backgrounds.
 The Finnish National Youth Council Allianssi assists in finding the group’s members via an open application process.